 To assess Illinois' position in the national market for faculty salaries, the Illinois Board of Higher Education (IBHE) established groups of peer institutions in 1985.
 Through a complex statistical process, 1,534 senior institutions were divided into 41 peer groups based on similarity of characteristics, including enrollment levels, type and numbers of degrees conferred, funding levels and detailed faculty characteristics.
 An updated peer group was developed in FY 2002 for the University of Illinois at Springfield to better reflect the campus' evolving academic mission, as well as its quality and standing within the University of Illinois.
 The updated peer group for UIS was approved by the IBHE in 2004.
-Throughout this and later sections dealing with faculty salaries, the 1985 IBHE peer groups are used for the Chicago and Urbana-Champaign campuses, while the 2002 IBHE peer group is used for the Springfield campus.

 The competitive standing of each campus indicates how well its faculty salaries have fared relative to its peers.
-Figure 9 shows that UIC ranked 11th in its group in FY 2006 and UIS ranked 9th.
-UIC's rankings represents a loss of one place from FY 2005, while UIS lost two places due to specific one-time circumstances at two of its peer institutions.
-The University of South Dakota moved some departments to their Medical School and Auburn University at Montgomery implemented a single-year salary increase.
+Figure 9 shows that UIUC ranked 19th in its group in FY 2007, two places down from FY 2006.
 Although the UIUC campus is among the nation's most academically competitive institutions, salaries for faculty at UIUC have long ranked near the bottom of its comparison group.
-UIUC ranked 17th in its group in FY 2006, one place up from FY 2005.
+UIC ranked 12th in its group in FY 2007 and UIS ranked 10th.
+These rankings represent a loss of one place from FY 2006 for UIC and UIS.